 The above considerations show that five primary constraints $\{\Phi_1, \pi_N, \pi_i\}$ yield seven secondary constraints $\{\Phi_2,\Phi_3,\Phi_4,\mathcal{H},\mathcal{H}_i\}$, therefore we have the standard 8 first-class constraints and 4 second-class constraints in all.
-According to the usual counting degrees of freedom for constraint systems, the number of degrees of freedom in our theory \eqref{S2} is $14-8-\half\times4=4$.
-However, one has \be \{\Phi_1,\Phi_4\}=\frac{4}{3}(\nabla\phi)^4\delta^3(x-y)\ee while $\Phi_1$ commutes with all the other constraints.
-We can see that the Dirac matrix of the 4 secondary constraints $\{\Phi_1, \Phi_2, \Phi_3, \Phi_4\}$ become singular and the rank will be reduced by two if the mimetic scalar field is homogeneous $\nabla\phi=0$ (which is related to the coordinate choice).
-We have to redone the analysis because the conservation of $\Phi_4$ will yield further constraints rather than fix $v^{\lambda}$.
-This indeed implies that the number of DOFs becomes 3 for homogeneous case, as will be shown in the subsection below.
+According to the usual definition of DOFs for constraint systems, the number of DOFS in the theory \eqref{S2} is \be 14-8-\half\times4=4~. \ee

+However, as \be \{\Phi_1,\Phi_4\}=\frac{4}{3}(\nabla\phi)^4\delta^3(x-y)~, \ee one has $\{\Phi_1,\Phi_4\}=0$ if the mimetic scalar field is homogeneous $\nabla\phi=0$.
+Meanwhile, $\Phi_1$ commutes with all the other constraints.
+We can see that the Dirac matrix of the 4 secondary constraints $\{\Phi_1, \Phi_2, \Phi_3, \Phi_4\}$ will become singular (non-invertible) and the rank will reduce by two if we take the homogeneous field background $\nabla\phi=0$ (which is related to the coordinate choice).
+In the case of homogeneous field configuration, we have to redone the analysis because the conservation of $\Phi_4$ will yield further constraints rather than fix $v^{\lambda}$.
+This actually implies that the number of DOFs will become three in the unitary gauge, as will be shown in the subsubsection below.